arstropica/at_piwik/README.md

 ## WordPress Piwik plugin

 ## Description
-This WordPress plugin adds the Piwik tracking code to blogs registered on the ArsTropica Piwik Manager Framework.
+This WordPress plugin adds the Piwik tracking code to blogs registered on the Piwik Manager Framework or standalone blogs.

 ## Notes
 - The plugin can also be used independently of the Framework.